FedericoMansutti/Accelerated_Similarity_Metric_Library_CC_MSE/readme.txt

 Check that a folder named "template_{metric chosen}_{number of kernel chosen}_kernels" has been created in the root folder.

 6)
 Choose if you want to run in HW, if you have a Versal machine, or in HW_EMU if you don't but still want to test the project.
+Keep in mind that HW_EMU is not accurate and may give inaccurate metrics.

 7)
-Compile the bitstreams for HW or HW_EMU by typing: python3 launch.py compile_hw {metric chosen}_{number of kernel chosen}kernels
+Compile the bitstreams for HW or HW_EMU by typing: python3 launch.py compile_hw {metric chosen}_{number of kernel chosen}_kernels
 or
-python3 launch.py compile_hw_emu {metric chosen}{number of kernel chosen}_kernels
+python3 launch.py compile_hw_emu {metric chosen}_{number of kernel chosen}_kernels
 For example:
 python3 launch.py compile_hw mse_2_kernels